A Conley index study of the evolution of the Lorenz strange set: Transient chaos

-and take into account that $N\setminus\hat{N}$ \ is homotopy equivalent to the union of two disjoint circles we readily get that the homology of $K_{\lambda }$ is that of the figure eight. \end{proof}
+and take into account that $\widetilde{N}\setminus\hat{N}$ is homotopy equivalent to the union of two disjoint circles we readily get that the homology of $K_{\lambda }$ is that of the figure eight. \end{proof}

-Partially motivated by the phenomenon of preturbulence, there is some recent literature dedicated to the study of \textit{transient chaos. }According to Cape\'{a}ns, Sabuco, Sanju\'{a}n and Yorke \cite{CaSaSanYo} ``this is a characteristic behaviour in nonlinear dynamics where trajectories in a certain region of phase space behave chaotically for a while, before escaping to an external attractor.
+There is some recent literature dedicated to the study of \textit{transient chaos. }According to Cape\'{a}ns, Sabuco, Sanju\'{a}n and Yorke \cite{CaSaSanYo} ``this is a characteristic behaviour in nonlinear dynamics where trajectories in a certain region of phase space behave chaotically for a while, before escaping to an external attractor.
 In some situations the escapes are highly undesirable, so that it would be necessary to avoid such a situation''.
 These authors have developed control methods which prevent the escapes of the trajectories to external attractors, in such a way that they stay in the chaotic region forever.
 See \cite{DaYo, DhLa,CaSaSan,LoSan, SaSanYo, ScJe, ZaSaYo} for some contributions on this subject.